Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review

 \subsection{Dynamic Programming and the "Curse of Dimensionality"}

-To bridge the gap between pure analytical calculus and complex, discretized track constraints, much of the literature has turned to Dynamic Programming (DP).
-Developed based on Bellman’s Principle of Optimality, DP discretizes the journey into finite distance or time steps, creating a grid of possible states (e.g., speed, position, and time).
-By working backward from the destination to the origin, DP evaluates every single possible state transition to guarantee the absolute global optimum for energy consumption.
+To bridge the gap between pure analytical calculus and complex discretised track constraints, much of the literature has turned to Dynamic Programming (DP).
+Building on Bellman's Principle of Optimality, DP discretises the journey into finite distance or time steps, creating a grid of possible states (e.g., speed, position, and time).
+By working backward from the destination to the origin, DP evaluates every possible state transition to guarantee the absolute global optimum for energy consumption.

-When compared to Convex Optimization, DP is highly praised for its ability to handle non-linear physics without requiring aggressive simplification.
-For example, the 2013 paper \cite{single_train_trajectory_optimisation} utilises DP to successfully navigate discrete distance steps and speed profiles, proving its ability in handling precise topographical variations that continuous analytical models struggle with.
-Similarly, studies such as \cite{a_dynamic_programming_approach} highlight DP’s ability to map out exact speed constraints.
+When compared to convex optimisation, DP is widely cited for its ability to handle non-linear physics without aggressive simplification.
+For example, the 2013 paper \cite{single_train_trajectory_optimisation} utilises DP to successfully navigate discrete distance steps and speed profiles, demonstrating its ability to handle precise topographical variations that continuous analytical models struggle with.
+Similarly, studies such as \cite{a_dynamic_programming_approach} highlight DP's ability to map out exact speed constraints.

-However, the literature consistently highlights a flaw when applying DP to modern, multi-mode networks: the exponential increase in computational cost, universally referred to in the literature as the "curse of dimensionality".
+However, the literature consistently identifies a flaw when applying DP to modern grid-coupled multi-train networks: the exponential increase in computational cost, universally referred to as the "curse of dimensionality".
 DP algorithms must evaluate every possible combination of states in the grid.
-In a traditional diesel train, the state variables are relatively limited (e.g., speed, distance, mass, and gradient).
-But in a topography-aware, mixed-mode fleet, the state space expands drastically.
-The model must simultaneously calculate, for example in the case of a hydrogen bi-mode train, the vehicle speed, the hydrogen fuel cell output, stack degradation penalties, the battery State of Charge (SOC), thermal cooling limits, and dynamic grid power headroom.
+In a single-train, mechanical-constraint-only model, the state variables are relatively limited (speed, distance, mass, gradient).
+In a multi-train, grid-coupled model, the state space expands drastically: the model must simultaneously represent multiple train positions, multiple train speeds, the catenary voltage in each electrical sector, instantaneous substation loading, and the resulting dynamic grid power headroom available to each vehicle.